 |-16 or lower||0%|

-The Rift Guardian drops Gold, Gems, crafting materials and Blood Shards, amount of which scales linearly with Greater Rift tier.
+The Rift Guardian drops Gold, Gems, crafting materials and Blood Shards, the amount of which scales linearly with Greater Rift tier.
 It also drops up to 12 items of varying quality.
 The average quality of these items increases with the Greater Rift tier but somewhere around GR100 it becomes high enough that virtually every item dropped will be a Legendary or Set item.
 From that point on the item drops effectively stop scaling.

 If you do not have all Legendary Gems collected, the Rift Guardian is guaranteed to drop one of the Gems you are missing.
 The first gem you get this way is always Bane of the Powerful.
 Legacy of Dreams has significantly higher drop chance compared to all other gems and is usually found soon after.
 Otherwise the order is completely random.

-If you complete a Greater Rift on time, you can attempt to upgrade your Legendary Gems by talking to Urshi (who spawn next to a random player).
+If you complete a Greater Rift in time, you can attempt to upgrade your Legendary Gems by talking to Urshi (who spawns next to a random player).
 You get 3 upgrade attempts baseline, one more if you don't die for the entire rift and another one if you pay Gold to empower the rift before entering it.
 You can spend these attempts on any gems that you have on your character or in your shared stash.
 The chance of successful upgrade depends on the Greater Rift tier and Gem's rank.
-Refer to the table above for the exact chances on each level.
+Refer to the table for the exact chances on each level.

 After you kill the Rift Guardian (and upgraded your Gems if you succeeded), you can talk to Orek in town to finish the quest.
-This close the Greater Rift and grants you a large amount of Gold and Experience scaling exponentially with the Greater Rift tier.
+This closes the Greater Rift and grants you a large amount of Gold and Experience scaling exponentially with the Greater Rift tier.